-If the Agency so requests, Zimbabwe shall provide it with amplifications or clarifications of any report, in so far as relevant for the purpose of safeguards.
+If the Agency so requests, the Marshall Islands shall provide it with amplifications or clarifications of any report, in so far as relevant for the purpose of safeguards.

 INSPECTIONS

 The Agency shall have the right to make inspections as provided for in Articles 70-81.